DGSNA: Dynamic Generative Scene-based Noise Addition method

 Abstract

-To ensure the reliable operation of speech systems across diverse environments, noise addition methods have emerged as the prevailing solution.
-However, existing methods offer limited coverage of real-world noisy scenes and depend on pre-existing scene-based information and noise.
-This paper presents prompt-based Dynamic Generative Scene-based Noise Addition (DGSNA), a novel noise addition methodology that integrates Dynamic Generation of Scene-based Information (DGSI) with Scene-based Noise Addition for Speech (SNAS).
-This integration facilitates automated scene-based noise addition by transforming clean speech into various noise environments, thereby providing a more comprehensive and realistic simulation of diverse noise conditions.
-Experimental results demonstrate that DGSNA significantly enhances the robustness of speech recognition and keyword spotting models across various noise conditions, achieving a relative improvement of up to 11.21%.
-Furthermore, DGSNA can be effectively integrated with other noise addition methods to enhance performance.
+To ensure the reliable operation of speech systems across diverse environments, noise addition methods have emerged as the standard solution.
+However, existing methods offer limited coverage of real-world scenes and depend on pre-existing noise libraries and scene metadata.
+This paper presents prompt-based Dynamic Generative Scene-based Noise Addition (DGSNA), a novel approach driven by generative language models that integrates Dynamic Generation of Scene-based Information (DGSI) with Scene-based Noise Addition for Speech (SNAS).
+The DGSI module, with a BET (Background, Examples, Task) prompt framework, dynamically generates logic-compliant scene-based information, including scene dimensions, sound sources, and microphone positions, thereby addressing the challenges of scene enumeration and detailed description.
+Complementing this, the SNAS module employs a Time-Frequency Diffusion-based (TFD) Text-to-Audio model to synthesize scene-specific noise.
+By integrating this noise with clean speech via Room Impulse Response (RIR) filters, the module streamlines the traditionally labor-intensive process of replicating diverse acoustic environments.
+Experimental results show that DGSNA significantly enhances the robustness of speech recognition and keyword spotting models, achieving relative improvements of up to 11.32\%.
+Furthermore, DGSNA is highly compatible with existing noise addition techniques.

 Modern metro: